Color of clothing: Seasons and colors

 Retailers and buyers design the merchandise as per the seasonal forecast.
 Primarily, there are four seasons: spring, summer, autumn and winter.
 Some fast fashion brands, like Zara, have more than four seasonal changes on their shelves.

 There are professional organizations that forecast colors, such as the Color Marketing Group, Color Association of the United States, and International Colour Authority.

 Color matching systems

 Pantone is a standardized color reproduction system that conveys colors through color matching systems.
 These standards can be used by manufacturers all over the world.

 Production

 Textile dyeing mills use color standards in physical and digital forms for the reproduction of these colors.
 Physical color standards are cut pieces of reference colors, whereas digital color standards are known as "QTX files" (Spectral data), which is a more efficient method.

-When working with colour matching and quality control software, it is possible to import a QTX file.
-With regard to colour, a QTX file is simply a text file containing reflectance measurements for the colour in question.
+When working with color matching and quality control software, it is possible to import a QTX file.
+With regard to color, a QTX file is simply a text file containing reflectance measurements for the color in question.